n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 also be used to write the Cia-Cia language in Indonesia.

-Hangul syllables are formed from individual alphabetic letters that are arranged into square blocks using pre-defined patterns.
+Hangul syllables are formed from individual alphabetic letters that are arranged into square cells using pre-defined patterns.
 The syllables themselves are monospaced in a run of text, using interword spacing and punctuation.